MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/power-automate-for-desktop-proxy-settings.md

 ### How to update the proxy configuration files

-All proxy configuration files are stored in the installation folder (default location: *"C:\Program Files (x86)\Power Automate Desktop"*) and are listed below:
+All proxy configuration files are stored in the installation folder (default location is _"C:\Program Files (x86)\Power Automate Desktop"_) and are listed below:

 | Proxy file | Related component | Description | Component type | Account type |
 |---|---|---|---|---|